Business Acquisitions, Disposals & Mergers - NSW

 Buying a Business?
 Selling a Business?

 Turnbull Hill Lawyers have worked on many business sale and purchase transactions (big and small) across a variety of industries including manufacturing, retail, franchising, real estate, professional services, automotive and commercial.
-We have the skill sets, capacity and breadth of experience to advise on all aspects of your business transactions.
+We have the skills, capacity and breadth of experience to advise on all aspects of your business transaction.

 The level of complexity and issues involved in a business acquisition, merger or disposal transaction depends on factors including (amongst others) the nature of the industry within which the business operates, statutory and other regulatory requirements, the size of the business, the location of the business, the nature of operations, the asset classes, the employment arrangements and industrial relations environment, the extent to which the business utilises land and the relevance of intellectual property to the business.
 A number of the issues associated with M&A (Mergers and Acquisitions) are explained further below.

 We strongly suggest that you speak to us in the early stages of buying, selling merging or restructuring your business for the following reasons:

 Due Diligence Enquiries

 People always talk about due diligence but you might wonder how relevant it is to what extent it applies when you are looking to buy a business.
 Let us assure you that it is relevant to all business purchases and sales and those who avoid it, or who fail to give it credit, do so at their own risk.
 Due diligence is not something that should be overlooked when buying a business or selling a business.